 No wonder; there are supposedly 6,000 varieties of apple in Britain.
 Like all the other varieties of traditionally grown top fruit here, they are all closely associated with their own areas and the history and social structure of their local communities.
-Where we are, in Somerset, the landscape is still dotted with mixed farm cider orchards full of local trees, many of them named after their villages.
+Where we are, in Somerset, the landscape is still dotted with mixed farm cider orchards full of local apple trees, many of them named after their villages.
 Originating within 10 miles of us, according to the Somerset Pomona we have Cadbury, Dunkerton’s Late, Honeystring, Neverblight, Norton Bitters, Pennard Bitter, Pig’s Snout, Porter’s Perfection, Silver Cup, Somerset, Sweet Pethyre, Yarlington Mill… And historical apple trees?
 You can still buy varieties dating back to Roman times.
 We sell trees grown from a graft of Isaac Newton’s tree and Hunthouse, the Yorkshire variety that Captain Cook took with him on his travels to fight scurvy.

 One of the things I am most happy that we have done is to help Common Ground promote as many of these local varieties as we can and to help Ian Roger sell them.
 To my enormous pleasure we are now even selling Perry Pears and Mazzards (edible wild cherries) to add to traditional fruit trees like Mulberries, Medlars and Quinces and local varieties of Gages, Plums, Damsons, Pears, and Cherries.
-Beauty of Stoke, Claygate Pearmain, Cornish Gilliflower, Crawley Beauty, Keswick Codling – there will be an apple or other fruit which is local to you.
-If you had the choice – and they were similiar prices – would you buy a sofa from Ikea or one designed by a local expert for your house?
+Beauty of Stoke, Claygate Pearmain, Cornish Gilliflower, Crawley Beauty, Keswick Codling – there will be apple trees or other fruit trees which are local to you.
+If you had the choice – and they were similar prices – would you buy a sofa from Ikea or one designed by a local expert for your house?
 Even if you’re thinking about just popping a small fruit tree into your back garden don’t just pick up something from B&Q, but find a local variety.
 Chances are it will do better – and you’ll be contributing to a rich and ancient local heritage.